 In the case of agreements concerning the provision of information within the context of the application for, changes to and/or the operation of an environmental permit, the railway undertaking is expected to supply the information requested within the period applicable in each individual case.
-This information relates to processes and activities that are relevant to the environmental permit and which the railway undertaking carries out or intends to carry out at the railway yard30 in question.
+This information relates to processes and activities that are relevant to the environmental permit and which the railway undertaking carries out or intends to carry out at the railway yard in question.
 This includes the use of (cleaning) systems and workshops, loading & unloading facilities, the storage of (environmentally) hazardous substances, maintenance operations on rolling stock, etc.; activities for which a permit is required.

 The information to be provided by the railway undertaking to the network manager is set out in Appendix 8, sections 2.2 to 2.5 and section 8.
-In addition, in the event of submission of an opinion, appeal or request for interim relief in respect of a (draft) environmental permit obtained, the railway undertaking shall provide the network manager with information in support of the request.
+In addition, in the event of submission of an opinion, undertaking shall provide the network manager with information in support of the request.

-30 Being a facility as referred to in Article 1.1 Paragraphs 1 and 3 of the Environmental Management Act in conjunction with Article 1.1 Paragraph 3 Environmental Permit (General Conditions) Act.
+&lt;sup>30 Being a facility as referred to in Article 1.1 Paragraphs 1 and 3 of the Environmental Management Act in conjunction with Article 1.1 Paragraph 3 Environmental Permit (General Conditions) Act.